fgsect/scat/README.md

 Issues related to exposing the diagnostics port via USB is out of scope.

-* Only the first SIM of dual SIM devices are visible.
-We know how to fix this issue, will be updated in the next release.
 * On certain Qualcomm devices, after exiting and launching the application for more than once, initialization eventually hangs and no messages are appearing.
   Root cause still in investigation.
 Solution: reboot the smartphone.